 - If you create your campaign on Monday, but schedule it to be sent on Wednesday with the first stage follow-up sending two days later, then the first follow-up to the non-responder will be sent two days from Wednesday, meaning Friday.

-- If you create a campaign on Monday and use the “spread out” feature to send 100 emails/day for three days, and you include a first stage follow-up going 2 days later, then each non-responder will get his first follow-up two days after his original email.
+- If you create a campaign on Monday and use the “spread out” feature to send 100 emails/day for three days, and you include a Stage 1 follow-up going 2 days later, then each non-responder will get his first follow-up two days after his original email.
 So for the 100 emails on Monday, the follow-ups will be sent Wednesday.
 For the 100 emails sent on Tuesday, the follow-ups will be sent Thursday, and so on.

 - If you use the “Just create drafts” option on your campaign on a Monday, but then wait to click the link to have the drafts sent until Tuesday, the timing of the automatic follow-ups will be based on Tuesday because that is when the Drafts were sent.